A reader contacted me via Ask EvangelismCoach:

 We only expected 30 people, but had 70 actually attend that day.

-However, we failed to complete these last two steps.
+However, we failed to complete these last two steps mentioned above.

 We had a great launch, but lost lots of momentum because we had nothing related the next Sunday we met.

-The following Sunday was an unrelated sermon topic that people failed to rally around.
+The following Sunday was an unrelated sermon topic that people failed to rally around and invite their friends.

 The invitations dropped way off, such that only 40 people came.